Adarna: The Mythical Bird: Reception

 In assessing each of the MMFF entries, Isah V. Red of the Manila Standard gave the film his lowest rating ("a TV set", which means "very bad, go and watch TV, instead"), expressing disappointment in its screenplay and lack of "dynamism" when compared with the animated films produced by Disney.
 He stated that "[f]or a first effort in full-length animated feature, Garccia should be commended.
 But it shouldn't give him the false notion that he had done something as pretty as the Lion King or Little Mermaid."

 Legacy

 In October 2006, United Animation Inc. and United Staffing Registry Inc. organized the 1st Filipino Animation Awards, where Geirry Garccia was awarded for his pioneering contributions to Philippine animation, which included Adarna: The Mythical Bird; others were awarded more specifically for their involvement in the film's production: Ramon Chuaying, Simon C.P.
 Lam, Levi Celerio and Lav Diaz.

+As late as 2008, the film was publicly exhibited at the Animahenasyon festival.